 Last weekend my husband and I traveled to Nashville as we were there to see our son, Rob.
 We also planned to attend the Parents Advisory Board of Vanderbilt, a group that we had been asked to join as well.
 So we got in Thursday night.I couldn’t believe my eyes, but I saw him walking down the street as we were pulling up to the hotel.
 I yelled out the window, “Rob!!!”.
 He looked up, surprised, and laughed.My world felt suddenly complete again.

 I guess once a mom you are sort of everybody’s mom.

 Silently, I celebrated.
 “Yay.
 My diet is back.”

 It was Valentines, so there were some jokes about being “losers”, but I so enjoyed getting to know them just a little.
 Asking them about their lives.
 Rob’s friends.
 They all had to get back and do things.

-The other 2 days taught me that life was changing.
-We saw Rob basically about 5 hours in 2 days.
+The other two days taught me that life was changing.
+We saw Rob basically about five hours in two days.
 Some of that was because we had a meeting.